manan316/ETS_Derivative_Temperature/README.md

 This project predicts daily average temperatures using the Exponential Smoothing (ETS) model, implemented in Python, and computes discrete derivatives to analyze short-term temperature variations using C.
 The project includes a user-friendly command-line interface (CLI) for seamless interaction, providing options to generate forecasts, compute derivatives, and visualize results.

-Contributers
+###Contributers
-1.Manan Sharma
+-1.Manan Sharma
-2.Ishu Bharati Pandit
+-2.Ishu Bharati Pandit

 Features
 1. Forecast temperature trends over a 45-day period using the ETS model.